Ring Video Doorbell now has a ‘Pro’ version with improved camera and motion detection

 Ring Video Doorbell Pro increases video quality to 1080p, supports 5GHz Wi-Fi, and let's you fine-tune security zones.
 The design is slimmer, but you better be ready for hard-wiring.

 Ring just expanded its Ring Video Doorbell line, and while the addition adds only incremental features, it does give home owners another option for adding clever security features to the front of their houses.
-The $249 Ring Video Doorbell Pro increases video quality from 720p to 1080p; supports 5GHz Wi-Fi; lets users fine-tune their motion-detection zones; and comes in a slimmer, streamlined package.
+The Ring Video Doorbell Pro (available on Amazon for about $249) increases video quality from 720p to 1080p; supports 5GHz Wi-Fi; lets users fine-tune their motion-detection zones; and comes in a slimmer, streamlined package.

 I still have the original Ring Video Doorbell installed, and continue to find it an essential (albeit sometimes inconsistent) addition to my connected home.
 Whenever someone rings the doorbell, I can see the person at the door, and speak directly with him or her through my smartphone—even if I’m at work, or half a world away.